useorbita/orbita/README.md

 # Orbita

-A self-hosted project management and knowledge base tool — a kanban board combined with a lightweight wiki.
-Built as a personal/team workspace for organizing work across organizations, projects, boards, and documents.
+A lightweight project management tool for small teams

 > **Status:** Work in progress.
 Core features are functional; several areas are still being built out.
+Not yet ready for use.

+## Features & Goals

+**Organize Tasks in Cards and Lists** Use kanban boards to manage your tasks, assign members, and track progress.

+**Keep Your Knowledge in One Place** Manage your meeting notes, documentation, and thoughts for every project.

+**Keep Track of the Timeline** See all your tasks and deadlines in a single calendar.

+**Free & Open-Source** MIT licensed.
+Change what you want.
+No freemium model, no paywalled features.

+**Built upon PocketBase** Easy to self-host, easy to extend, easy to migrate.

+**Privacy First** No advertising, no tracking, no data sharing, GDPR compliant, deployable in air-gapped environments.

+**AI Opt-In** Connect a local LLM via llama.cpp or Jan to enhance search and automate tasks.

 ---

-## Features

-### Implemented
+### In Progress
 - **Organizations** — Create organizations, invite members, manage roles
 - **Projects** — Group boards and documents under a project within an organization
 - **Boards** — Kanban-style boards with lists (columns) and cards